0xChimra/Bit-Guide/README.md

 ![IMG](IMGS/tor_coin.png)

-# A guide on how to purchase bitcoin 100% anonymously without ID
+# A guide on how to purchase bitcoin anonymously without ID

+## ⚠️ Important ⚠️ :

+* **There always is a chance you can get scammed by using this method, keep that in mind!**

+* **This guide will only help you if you don't plan to convert the bitcoin back to normal cash due it being only meant being for a one way system where you only buy stuff with the bitcoin.
+If you convert it back to normal cash, agencies and the government can track payments back to you!**

 1.  **Download the Tor Browser** from [https://www.torproject.org/download/](https://www.torproject.org/download/).
 2.  **Open the Tor Browser and go to Yandex Mail**, which is at [https://mail.yandex.com/](https://mail.yandex.com/).